mendix/docs/content/developerportal/deploy/private-cloud-operator.md

 ## 1 Introduction

-Once you have the Mendix Operator installed in your Kubernetes, AWS-EKS, or OpenShift cluster (see [Registering a Private Cloud Cluster](private-cloud-cluster), you can use it to control the deployment of your Mendix app using Mendix Custom Resources (CRs).
+Once you have the Mendix Operator installed in your Kubernetes Red Hat OpenShift, AWS-EKS, or AWS-AKS cluster (see [Registering a Private Cloud Cluster](private-cloud-cluster), you can use it to control the deployment of your Mendix app using Mendix Custom Resources (CRs).
 The Mendix operator then creates the app container and builds the app inside the cluster, together with all the resources the app needs.

 This document explains how to provide the CRs through the console or command line for a standalone cluster.
-This enables you to automate your deployment processes if required.
+This enables you to automate your deployment processes and perform deployments from behind a firewall which would prevent access to the Mendix Developer Portal.

 Alternatively, you can create a connected cluster and use the Mendix Developer Portal to deploy the app, as described in [Deploying a Mendix App to a Private Cloud Cluster](private-cloud-deploy).